yupeng0921/elasticache_pyclient/README.md

     help(memcache.Client)

 ## version support
-The elasticache_pyclient package is tested on python 2.6 and 2.7.
-If anyone need python 3.0 support, please create an issue for me on the github project.
+The elasticache_pyclient package is tested on python 2.7, 3.5 and 3.6.